 Five Senses Garden

 Built in 2003 with sponsorship from Whangarei Garden Discovery Inc, this garden stimulates our senses with a striking combination of plants and sculpture.
-A stroll through these raised beds invites us to Taste*, Smell, Look, Listen and Touch our way into the world of subtropical gardening.
+A stroll through these raised beds invites us to Taste*, Smell, Look, Hear, and Feel.

 The Five Senses Garden is a place to contemplate the marvellous variety of plant species available in our northern climate.
-It also reminds us that there is often more to plants that meets the eye (or ear, or tongue...).
+It also reminds us that there is often more to plants than meets the eye (or ear, or tongue...)

 *Please use your imagination!
 If everybody tasted the 'Taste' garden, it would soon disappear.
 Take only photos and time, thanks! -WQG Crew.